RasaHQ/starter-pack-intentless-policy/README.md

 The second step is to add
 [end-to-end stories](https://rasa.com/docs/rasa/training-data-format/#end-to-end-training)
 to `data/e2e_stories.yml`.
-These stories teach the LLM about your domain it can start judging when to say what.
+These stories teach the LLM about your domain, so it can figure out when to say what.

 ```yaml
 - story: currencies